 Operative Masons – it wasn’t just men in those early days

-If you would like to find out more about HFAF and women in Freemasonry, please write to us at: HFAF, 402 Finchley Road, Childs Hill, London, NW2 2HR
+If you would like to find out more about Freemasonry for Women, please write to us at: HFAF, 402 Finchley Road, Childs Hill, London, NW2 2HR

 The Honourable Fraternity of Ancient Freemasons/Freemasonry for Women (HFAF/FFW) seal, logo, photographic images, graphics and content is protected by copyright.
 Therefore, material belonging to the HFAF/FFW may not be copied, used, or distributed in any form or manner without the expressed permission of the HFAF/FFW.
 If you wish to use, or copy any of the information contained on any of the HFAF/FFW videos or Website, please write to: